9dots/devBots/lesson_2.md

 **Explain**
 1. Students can create functions for their repeating steps.
-This allows several steps to be completed within one function call.
-2.
+2. A function is a reusable set of instructions so this will help students shorten their code.
+3.

 Students should save code as 'defining functions'.
 (This code should be separate from their sumo code).